SyncifyCLI/dusk/readme.md

 # Syncify ~ Dusk

-A bare bones strap starting point for theme development using [Syncify](https://github.com/panoply/syncify).
+A bare bones starting point strap for Shopify theme development using [Syncify](https://github.com/panoply/syncify).
+This strap is similar to [Skeleton](https://github.com/syncifycli/skeleton) but comes with some feature presets cooked in.

 ### Showcasing